guidovezzoni/repofactory/README.md

 	}
 ```

-## Sample usage

 # Additional features
-These features are candidate for next phase implementation:
+These features are likely to be included in future releases:
 * 3 level cache
 * periodical removal of expired cache